craftmyne/craftmyne.github.io/_posts/1874-07-25-modpackforquilt120.md

 But also don't be scared if you accidentally join one, just make sure not to actively play with them.

-### Body content
+### What is this?

-Hello!
 I have decided to put together the mods I use on vanilla survival servers.
 These are all client-side, meaning that like optifine, you may use them independtly from the server.

 I will have two versions of this pack, one with performance mods and a few legal utility ones, and one with performance mods + illegal utility mods.

 ### How install pls?

 There are two ways to install this pack, the recommended way is to use a modpack manager utility like curseforge, ATLauncher or any multiMC variant.
+However if you'd like to use this on the base minecraft launcher I will provide a way for you to install this aswell, my tutorial will focus on installation on macOS, however this should be very similar to a installation on windows or linux.

 ### FAQ